InterwebAlchemy/obsidian-ai-research-assistant/docs/CONTRIBUTING.md

 ## Releasing New Versions

-Releases are automatically generated when code is pushed to `main`
+Releases are automatically generated via [`semantic-release`](https://github.com/semantic-release/semantic-release) when code is pushed to `main`